Nikki Sinclaire: UKIP years

-Sinclaire UKIP posts included Head Office Manager (1999–2001), member of the National Executive Committee (NEC), and Party Secretary under the leadership of Roger Knapman.
+Sinclaire's UKIP posts included Head Office Manager (1999–2001), member of the National Executive Committee (NEC), and Party Secretary under the leadership of Roger Knapman.

 In 2001, she was disqualified from the NEC, shortly after being elected.
 In 2003, representing herself, she took UKIP to the High Court, successfully overturning her disqualification.
 In 2004, she became Party Secretary, a position which she left to become political assistant and advisor to Mike Nattrass, MEP for the West Midlands (2004–09).

 Sinclaire stood for the UK Parliament twice as a UKIP candidate: in Medway in 2001 and in Halesowen and Rowley Regis in 2005.
 At the 2001 general election, she was the party's campaign manager for the three Kent constituencies of Medway, Gillingham, and Chatham & Aylesford.

 During the 2005 general election campaign, Sinclaire stood as the UKIP candidate for Halesowen & Rowley Regis, more than doubling the previous UKIP vote.
 She was arrested after refusing to leave a public debate, "Queer Question Time" (to discuss issues related to the gay community) but was released without charge a few hours later.

 In October 2008, it was reported that Sinclaire briefly met Baroness Thatcher at a Bruges Group dinner.
 Sinclaire told Thatcher that she would be standing as an MEP candidate for the UK Independence Party in the West Midlands.
 According to the BBC report, Thatcher replied "Good for you.
 Never give up, never give up".

-She has also campaigned abroad, most notably in the United States, assisting on campaigns for US Representative Susan Davis and California Governor Arnold Schwarzenegger.
+She has also campaigned abroad, most notably in the United States, assisting on campaigns for US Representative Susan Davis, a Democrat, and California Governor Arnold Schwarzenegger, a Republican.